johnjcamilleri/Maltese-GF-Resource-Grammar/README.md

 This is a work-in-progress implementation of a Maltese resource grammar in [GF][3].
 This grammar is in early phases and will be updated very irregularly.
 The code can be found in two places:

-1. The [GitHub][1] repository contains all commits and auxiliary files.
+1. The [GitHub repository][1] contains all commits and auxiliary files.
 It may at times contain interim code which doesn't compile.
 1. The official [GF repository][2] shall only be updated with significant updates, and should always be compilable.

 Feel free to contact me if you are interested in contributing, or just curious.